Skip to content

 A circular graphic showing a feedback loop enclosing conversation bubbles with a gift ribbon attached to the loop.
 The text Mid-Semester Group Instructional Feedback Technique (GIFT) surrounds the loop.

-The Mid-Semester Group Instructional Feedback Technique, or GIFT, is an evidence-based practice that provides instructors with actionable feedback to improve the quality of a course (see References).
-A GIFT is intentionally conducted mid-semester to allow time for adjustments that will improve student learning.
 To conduct a GIFT, a member of the CTLI staff visits a class, interviews students, and reports back to the instructor.
 Sometimes referred to as a Small Group Instructional Diagnosis, this process provides timely formative feedback to the instructor and engages students in reflection on their own learning.

 This CTLI service begins with a discovery conversation with an instructor, which helps the CTLI consultant identify the focus of the GIFT.